 .
-In R notation, this is: $sum(solve(V_x))$.
-In practice, this can be evaluted as sum(w), where R "approximate" method: Letting m be the mean number of samples per group, be the number of groups, and be the intraclass correlation, the effective sample size is
+In R notation, this is: $sum(solve(V_x))$ .
+In practice, this can be evaluted as sum(w), where R "approximate" method: Letting m be the mean number of samples per group, effective sample size for each random effect in the model